wesleybliss/simple-currency/README.md

 3. Show full currency name label
 4. Position of inputs (top, middle, bottom)
 5. Show currency rate (all, selected, none)

+### Converters

+1. Temperature F to/from C
+2. Distance Miles to/from Kilometers